 Kati Hanlon Mayo began her dance training at The Boston School of Ballet and went on to study as a scholarship student at The Central Pennsylvania Youth Ballet and The School of American Ballet.
 At the age of 15, she became a member of Boston Ballet 2 and performed regularly with The Boston Ballet.
 Mayo went on to perform with Jose Mateo's Ballet Theatre before joining NC Dance Theatre as a principal dancer in 1991.

 During her career Mayo had many roles created on her including the female lead in Mateo's Schubert Adagio and Salvatore Aiello's Chosen One in The Rite of Spring.
-She performed principal roles in works choreographed by George Balanchine, Alvin Ailey, Jean- Pierre Bonnefoux, William Forsythe, Agnes DeMille, Dwight Rhoden and Alonzo King.
+She performed principal roles in works choreographed by George Balanchine, Alvin Ailey, Jean- Pierre Bonnefoux, William Forsythe, Agnes DeMille, Jacqueline Buglisi, Dwight Rhoden and Alonzo King.
 In 2000 and 2004 Kati was named "Best Performing Artist" by Charlotte Magazine and The New York Times reviewed that "Miss Hanlon ruled the stage with benign classical authority."